kedjek/Investmulator/README.md

 A tool that gives people an account, a set salary savings per week, track S&P 500 as well as their individual stock prices, ability for users to buy & sell.

-4. What is the MVP scope? (core features you must get working) Display website, user, stocks, user feature to buy and sell stocks.
+4. What is the MVP scope? (core features you must get working) --IN PROGRESS-- create and save user log in with user retrive S&P 500 data user feature to buy and sell stocks

+-----DONE----
+Display website,

 5. What are the tough technical challenges involved with solving this problem?